Mick Giacchino

-Mick Giacchino is an American composer who works in television and film scoring.
-He received a Primetime Emmy Award for his music to the HBO-DC Comics drama The Penguin.
+Michael George "Mick" Giacchino Jr. is an American composer who works in television and film scoring.
+He received a Primetime Emmy Award for his music to the HBO drama The Penguin.

+Biography

 Giacchino is the son of music composer Michael Giacchino, and the nephew of documentary filmmaker Anthony Giacchino.

-Giacchino's credits include Disney+'s Star Wars: Skeleton Crew, the musical comedy The Muppets Mayhem, and AMC+'s western drama That Dirty Black Bag.
+Giacchino's credits include Disney+'s Star Wars: Skeleton Crew, the musical comedy The Muppets Mayhem, AMC+'s western drama That Dirty Black Bag, and the Marvel Television series VisionQuest.

 He began working in television scoring with Jim Henson's Turkey Hollow in 2015, and has since contributed to animated and live-action productions including Disney's Zootopia+, Netflix's feature Extinct, and the Netflix series The Curious Creations of Christine McConnell.
 He also worked on additional music for The Batman.

 Outside of screen work, Giacchino has released original instrumental music, debuting with his 2021 EP Perseverance.